Καθηγητής Aled Gruffydd Jones

 2011 - 13: Senior Pro Vice-Chancellor, Aberystwyth University (AU)

-2005 - 11: Pro Vice-Chancellor (Research, Teaching Quality, Curriculum Development, Student Recruitment, Student Experience, Welsh Medium Education, Internationalisation), AU.
+2005 - 11: Pro Vice-Chancellor (Research, Teaching Quality, Curriculum Development, Student Recruitment, Student Experience, Welsh Language Education, Internationalisation), AU.

 1995- 2013: Sir John Williams Professor of Welsh History